The Best Fruits for Weight Loss

 By Stacey Feintuch

 Hoping to lose some weight or maintain pounds you've lost?
-It's time to hit up the produce aisle and grab some fruit.
+It's time to hit up the produce aisle and grab some healthy fruits.
 Fruit not only helps target belly fat, but it can also reduce the risk of some types of cancer and other chronic diseases.

 Plus, fruits provide essential vitamins and minerals, fiber and other nutrients crucial for good health.
 Indeed, fruits are part of a well-balanced and healthy eating plan, according to the Centers for Disease Control and Prevention.
 If you want to get some of the best fruit, try joining a CSA farm share, which is when a farm offers a certain number of "shares"—a membership or a subscription—to the public.